 -

-Once you’re well established in your career, you can consider including your licensure in your header.
-This candidate includes NP after his name to tell the employer he is a nurse practitioner.
+Once you’re well established in your career, you can consider including your title in your header.
+This candidate includes NP after his name to tell the employer he is a nurse practitioner right off the bat.

 -